ishraq10199/Thermique_rev2/README.md

-## This codebase was cloned from goupgets, and modified for personal necessities.
+## This codebase was cloned from groupgets, and modified for personal necessities.

 ## raspberrypi_video [Edited]